Health Metrics, BAU, and OKRs

 Telling a company like this to ignore BAU when setting OKRs is like telling a restaurant to ignore sourcing ingredients or washing dishes.
 No matter how creative you are in the kitchen, if you don’t have quality ingredients or basic hygiene, your business will fail fast.

 I often suggest that organisations avoid adopting OKRs until they have a solid system for handling BAU work—one that’s almost “boring”—so they can focus their energy on innovation.
-The truth is, BAU work doesn’t just happen on its own; it takes real effort and attention.
+But the truth is, BAU work doesn’t just happen on its own; it takes real effort and attention on its own.

 If you completely leave BAU work out of OKRs, the people responsible for that work might feel like their contributions don’t matter.
 And while not everyone needs OKRs, having a way to include BAU in OKRs can make the transition smoother.